Flat Fee Landlord

 • Eviction management (when necessary)

-The alignment question: A flat fee manager profits when your property runs smoothly.
+The alignment question: A flat fee manager profits when your property runs smoothly and you stay as a client.
 A percentage manager profits when your rent is high — whether or not they contributed to that outcome.
-Ask yourself which incentive structure you'd rather your manager have.
+When it's time to set rent, the percentage manager has an incentive to push it above market to increase their fee, even if that means longer vacancy.
+The flat fee manager has no such incentive — their revenue is the same regardless of your rent.

 Hidden Fees to Watch For

 The monthly management fee — flat or percentage — is never the full picture.
-The most common additional charges that can make a "lower" monthly fee much more expensive in practice:
+These are the most common additional charges that can make a "lower" monthly fee much more expensive in practice:

-• Leasing / placement fee: Charged when a new tenant is placed, often equal to 50–100% of first month's rent.
-A $2,500 placement fee on a $2,500/month property erases months of fee savings immediately.
+Leasing / Placement Fee ($1,250–$2,800): Charged when a new tenant is placed, often equal to 50–100% of first month's rent.
+A $2,800 placement fee on a typical NoVA rental erases 8+ months of monthly fee savings immediately.
+This is often the single largest fee in the management relationship, yet it's frequently buried in the fine print.

 When comparing managers, always ask for a complete fee schedule — not just the monthly rate.
 The total annual cost of management is the only number that matters.